-Measures.
-The questionnaires participants completed to describe their own and the partner's behavior during each incident were identical except for differences reflecting betrayal role (e.g., "I forgave my partner" vs. "My partner forgave me").
-Victim forgiveness was assessed with a 12-item instrument (e.g., "I tried to work things out with my partner"; for all items, 0 = do not agree at all, 8 = agree completely; for ratings by victims and perpetrators $\alpha s = .84$ and .87).
-Perpetrator amends was assessed with a 24-item instrument designed to tap our broad, atonement-based definition of amends (e.g., "My partner confessed that he/she had done wrong," "My partner attempted to make up for his/her behavior"; for ratings by victims and perpetrators, $\alpha s = .90$ and .86).
-Betraval resolution was measured with a single item, "My partner and I have completely resolved this incident."
-Relationship quality was assessed with a new six-item instrument designed to measure the impact of a specific betrayal on the present quality of the relationship (the items for victims were as follows [wording was altered as appropriate for perpetrators]; "Our relationship is ruined" [reverse-scored], "Our relationship can still work, but it will never be as good as it was before the incident" [reverse scored], "I think my partner and I learned something valuable from the incident," "I believe my partner will not behave this way again," "My partner has a better understanding of my expectations for this relationship now," "Our relationship is better now than ever before"; for ratings by victims and perpetrators, $\alpha s = .77$ and .77).
-For the purpose of controlling for possible confounds, participants also completed the Study 1 measures of selfdeception, impression management, and commitment level ($\alpha s = .72, .73, \text{ and } .96, \text{ respectively}$).
+and I have completely resolved this incident."
+Relationship quality was assessed with a new 6-item instrument designed to measure the impact of a specific betrayal on the present quality of the relationship (the items for victims were as follows [wording was altered as appropriate for perpetrators]; "Our relationship is ruined" [reverse scored], "Our relationship can still work, but it will never be as good as it was before the incident" [reverse scored], "I think my partner and I learned something valuable from the incident," "I believe my partner will not behave this way again," "My partner has a better understanding of my expectations for this relationship now," "Our relationship is better now than ever before"; for ratings by victims and perpetrators, $\alpha s = .77$ and .77).
+For the purpose of controlling for possible confounds, participants also completed the Study 1 measures of self-deception, impression management, and commitment level ($\alpha s = .72, .73, \text{ and } .96,$ respectively).

-Character of betrayal incidents.
-The betrayal incidents partners recounted were described as having moderate to high potential for harm (M = 5.71, SD = 1.76).
-The incidents included violations of dependence norms (e.g., breaking a promise to quit smoking, then lying about the lapse), monogamy norms (e.g., becoming sexually intimate with an extra-relationship partner), privacy norms (e.g., speaking to a third party about matters the individual regarded as private), and decency/etiquette norms (e.g., surreptitiously "borrowing" the partner's debit card to pay for a drinking spree).
-Results
+Character of betrayal incidents

+The betrayal incidents partners recounted were described as having moderate to high potential for harm (M=5.71,SD=1.76).
+The incidents included violations of dependence norms (e.g., breaking a promise to quit smoking, then lying about the lapse), monogamy norms (e.g., becoming sexually intimate with an extrarelationship partner), privacy norms (e.g., speaking to a third party about matters the individual regarded as private), and decency/etiquette norms (e.g., surreptitiously "borrowing" the partner's debit card to pay for a drinking spree).